merks/mmt-website/qvto/ReadMe.txt

 This MMT subfolder is for support of the QVTo project in the context of MMT.

-QVTo-specific support should be kep separate in the root qvto folder.
+QVTo-specific support should be kept separate in the root qvto folder.